eeshangarg/eeshangarg/README.md

 Software Engineer
 -----------------

 I am a software engineer and open-source developer.
 I am passionate about open-source software and have contributed to major open-source projects for over a decade.
-Computers have been indispensable instruments of change and empowerment in my life and helped me build the life I wanted.
+Computers have been indispensable instruments of change and empowerment in my life that have helped me build the life I wanted.
 I hope to help others do the same!

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [eeshangarg@protonmail.com](mailto:eeshangarg@protonmail.com)